EVATool/fae-architecture-log/_decisions/sig-api-documentation.md

 * No further programming skill is needed
 * Assistant tool with high usability

-Mainly we choosed this resoution due to its large offers of transparent informations in contrast to Spring Rest Docs.
+Mainly we choosed this resoution due to its large offers of transparent informations in contrast to Spring Rest Docs and its JSON-format.